davidberenstein1957/dataset-viber/README.md

 ### AnnotatorInterface

 > Built on top of the `CollectorInterface` to collect and annotate data and log it to the Hub.

-TODOs:

-- annotate - models to the loop (potentially using from_pipeline = interactive)
-- annotate - counters for the number of annotations
-- data - a state based on csv or remote dataset
-- data - local datasets saver / loader from csv
-- data - a way to show input-data and output-data in the interface
-- data - import data from the hub with oauth
-- data - import data from excel/csv with oauth

 <https://github.com/user-attachments/assets/57d89edf-ae40-4942-a20a-bf8443100b66>